le717/codetri-webhook/README.md

 at `http://127.0.0.1:5000/sample`.
 You then set that url in the appropriate website's webhook configuration.

 Because of this architecture, a Service can be written for practically any website, and there can be any number of Hooks defined that use a single Service, but with Hook having their own tasks.
-For more details and a working example, a sample Service and Hook are available.
+For more details and a working example, sample Services and Hooks are available.

 ## Creating a service/hook